AvaKim/ChatAppChallenge/README.md

 To test the chat app, you can follow the steps:

+0. Press the green 'Code' button on the top right corner, and click on 'Download zip'.
+Extract all.

 1. Open 'PlayToday Chat App Challenge' inside the Build folder.

 2. Press Play and click on Host to start a local server.